12 tips to attract more locals to your tours and attractions

 Offering a residency discount or coupon code is a great way to attract more locals to your tours, like how Disney offers discounted tickets for Florida residents.

-Local tourists that have suffered pay cuts or unemployment during the pandemic will be looking for really good deals to spend money on entertainment.
-Offering locals a discount can not only help support your community, but also bring in new customers.
+Local tourists who have suffered pay cuts or unemployment during the pandemic will be looking for really good deals to spend money on entertainment.
+Offering locals a discount can not only help support your community but also bring in new customers.

 Pro Tip: Here is how to create a coupon or voucher within Xola.